Pakistan economy explained 2018-2019

 Currently, for every 4 people employed, approximately only 1 is a woman, with the female proportion of the Labor Force being less than 25 per cent.

 While traditional values play a role in this huge economic loss, another major factor is that working conditions in Pakistan remain unsafe for women.
-The Aurat Foundation reported that 80-90 per cent of women has felt harassed on Public transport, which prevents many from pursuing jobs away from homes or those which are not in office settings.
+The Aurat Foundation reported that 80-90 per cent of women have felt harassed on Public transport, which prevents many from pursuing jobs away from homes or those which are not in office settings.

 The Aurat Foundation also reported stark figures of cases of violence against women.
 Each year 10,000+ cases are registered of rape, kidnapping, murder, and domestic violence.
 That is 28 cases per day.

 Incidentally, due to the proactive role of Women Parliamentarians several small but appreciable improvements have been made.
 This has only been possible as Women MNAs consistently out-performed their Male colleagues according to PILDAT scorecards for Parliamentarians.